fjsalinas-lab/group9-cmp1-04/README.md

 # group9-cmp1-04 University App

-A CLI (and optional GUI) university student/admin management system for COMP1-04.
+A CLI and a GUI university student/admin management system for COMP1-04.

 ## Structure